joinpursuit/AC_4_Web/units/react/lessons/user_registration/user_registration.md

 app.use(passport.session());
 ```

-The 'secret' part is a series of randomly generated characters, and it's generally not best-practice to shove it right in there - when we deploy to production, we want to hide it in a similar way that we'd hide our API keys.
+**Note:** Our session token is a hash, too, and hashing functions often require a seed to get started.
+The 'secret' part is that seed, and could be anything - here, we used a series of randomly generated characters.
+It's not generally best-practice to shove it right in there - when we deploy to production, we'll want to hide it in a similar way that we'd hide our API keys.

 ## queries.js - Where the Requests Happen